Postnasal drip: Introduction

 Treatment of post nasal drip varies depending on the underlying cause, the age and general health of the patient, the severity, and other factors.
 A common general treatment is gently irrigating the nose with a sterile saline solution.

-When the underlying cause of post nasal drip is allergic rhinitis, treatment begins with the prevention of exposure to the specific ...more treatments »
+When the underlying cause of post nasal drip is allergic rhinitis, treatment begins with the prevention of exposure to ...more treatments »

 Postnasal drip: Misdiagnosis

 A diagnosis of the underlying cause of postnasal drip can be missed or delayed because in some people symptoms can be so mild or occur so infrequently that they do not seek medical care.
 In addition, the symptoms of underlying causes of postnasal drip can be similar to symptoms of other diseases and conditions.
-These include upper respiratory infection, influenza, tooth ache, tooth ...more misdiagnosis »
+These include upper respiratory infection ...more misdiagnosis »

 Symptoms of Postnasal drip